 How To Keep Elderly From Falling

-To begin with, a great number of senior falls can be prevented when they begin a regular exercise program and commit to doing it a few times per week.
+The good news is that a great number of senior falls can be prevented when seniors begin a regular exercise program and commit to doing it a few times per week.
 When the body moves, it helps keep the circulation going and strengthens the muscles that keep us more stable when we stand or walk.

-Having the proper footwear and walking assistance tools, such as a cane or walker, will help seniors to get off on the right foot and give them confidence in their balance.
+Having the proper footwear (no high heels!) and walking assistance tools, such as a cane or walker, will help an older person get off on the right foot and give them confidence in their balance.
 Treating neuropathy or other foot issues is recommended.
 They’ll be more likely to get into physical activity if their feet feel comfortable and they are pain-free.

-Getting regular optometrist check-ups, adjustments with glasses, or other needed treatments will make the world a clearer – and safer – place.
-Vision problems can be a major issue for seniors.
+Getting regular check-ups with an eye doctor.
+Adjustments with glasses or other needed treatments will make the world a clearer – and safer – place.
+Vision problems, poor depth perception, and poor eyesight can be a major issue for seniors.
 Not only has the world gotten harder to see, but vision impairments also contribute to falling.

 Be aware of medications that are prescribed and how they are to be administered.
 In addition to those precautions, it is important to carefully read the medication’s side effects, as they often lead to dizziness or drowsiness.
 While you are taking note of medications, talk with you loved one about what can happen if medicines are not taken on time, not taken correctly, or not taken at all.